 Read also: 22 Different Types of Lathe Machine Operations

-Its angle is at 55° which cut at 3/4 taper per foot.
-It is used in sanitary pipe fittings, steam pipes, gas pipelines.
-Because of taper, it does not leak.
+Its angle is 55°, which is cut at 3/4 taper per foot.
+It is used in sanitary pipe fittings, steam pipes, and gas pipelines.
+Because of the taper, it does not leak.

-These threads are known by the name of American national thread.
-IT has been recognised by the American standards institute.
+These threads are known by the name American national thread.
+It has been recognized by the American standards institute.
 It is a “V” shape thread.
 Its angle is at 60°.
-ITs roots and crest are flat.
-The same standard Insititute has invented national fine thread, This thread is thin.
-IT is used in motor vehicles and aeroplanes etc.
+Its roots and crest are flat.
+The same standard Insititute has invented national fine thread.
+This thread is thin.
+It is used in motor vehicles and airplanes etc.

 Thread Angle = 60°